Prevent Flies Eliminate Flies

 Why Fly Parasites Work So Well In Poultry Facilities

-Fly parasites reproduce.
-Poultry facilities are usually self-contained so your shipments of fly parasites start to attack pupa immediately interrupting the fly cycle.
-But they also lay eggs and in another 2 weeks you have the benefit of reproduction and additional parasites.
-Because of the controlled element few fly parasites are lost and they should take control.
+The fly parasites will immediately kill off developing flies but will also reproduce more parasites for continued control.
+Poultry facilities are usually self-contained so your shipments of fly parasites start to attack pupa immediately interrupting the fly cycle but they also lay eggs and in another 2 weeks you have the benefit of reproduction and additional parasites.
+Because of the controlled element few parasites are lost and they should take control.

 Member of the US Poultry and Egg Association.